 The town of Guánica, in the southwest corner of Puerto Rico and part of the Porta Caribe region, has a long and storied history.
-According to some historians, Columbus himself landed here when he discovered the island.
+According to some historians, Columbus himself landed here.
 Founded in 1508, Guánica was once a major indigenous capital.
 And it was the landing point for U.S. forces during the 1898 Spanish-American War that brought Puerto Rico under American control.

 These days, Guánica is a quiet, secluded refuge that offers far more than a string of Caribbean beaches (although these are quite nice).
 Here are five reasons why you'll want to spend a weekend or more in El Pueblo de las Doce Calles, or "The Town of 12 Streets."

 You don't get too many chances to hike through a UN biosphere reserve, never mind a subtropical dry forest that lies less than two hours away from a subtropical rainforest.
 You'd be hard-pressed to find two more extremely different environments so close to each other, and both are well worth exploring.
 The dry forest's numerous trails take you to ancient forts, limestone caves, and through an arid landscape unlike any other in Puerto Rico.

 This small mangrove island just off the southwestern coast is among the more popular weekend destinations for locals, and more and more tourists are discovering its quaint charm.
 Named because it apparently looks like the original Gilligan's Island (although it's a bit small for that), this tiny collection of mangroves is about as rustic as it gets.
 Beyond a few barbecue pits, restroom facilities, and a wooden boardwalk, there's not much here.
 What you do get is pristine, clear waters ideal for snorkeling and kayaking.